ratoru/dotfiles/README.md

 - [pyenv](https://github.com/pyenv/pyenv) and [uv](https://github.com/astral-sh/uv) for Python.
 - [fnm](https://github.com/Schniz/fnm) for Node.js.

+## MacOS Settings

+I also included a small script that uses `default` to automatically configure my settings.
+Read through [`.macos`](./executable_dot_macos) to see if you would like to use the same settings.

 ## Docker Apps

 - [Glance](https://github.com/glanceapp/glance) as a simple website overview.